inasafe/inasafe-doc/docs/source/user-docs/impact_function_docs/CategorisedHazardPopulationImpactFunction.rst

 Be impacted

 **Synopsis**:
-To assess the impacts of categorized hazard in rasterformat on population raster layer.
+To assess the impacts of categorized hazards in raster format on population raster layer.

 **Actions**:
-Provide details about how many people would likely need to be impacted for each cateogory.
+Provide details about how many people would likely need to be impacted for each category.

 **Hazard Input**:
-A hazard raster layer where each cell represents the categori of the hazard.
-There should be 3 categories: 1, 2, dan 3.
+A hazard raster layer where each cell represents the category of the hazard.
+There should be 3 categories: 1, 2, and 3.

 **Exposure Input**:
 An exposure raster layer where each cell represent population count.